luigi-palladino/kairos-anomaly/README.md

 Refer to 'slides.pptx' for a full report on activities made in this project.

 #### Explainability part will be inserted in Luigi Palladino's  final dissertation:
-*Increasing trustworthiness of deep learning models in high-risk applications with explainable-AI*
+"*Increasing trustworthiness of deep learning models in high-risk applications with explainable-AI*"